bansky-cl/DiffusPoll/README.md

 ## 5. Evaluate
 You need to specify the folder of decoded texts.
 This folder should contain the decoded files from the same model but sampling with different random seeds where |S|=10 .
 ```bash
 cd scripts
 python eval_seq2seq.py --folder ../{your-path-to-outputs} --tokenizer char --mbr
 ```

+## Acknowledgement

+DiffusPoll benifits from [Diffuseq](https://github.com/Shark-NLP/DiffuSeq).
+We are grateful to the original authors for their valuable contributions and for making their work open-source.